JOIN THE 'FRIENDS WITH BENEFITS' COMMUNITY →

 Every room looks better (and cleaner fyi) with great lighting so if you’re lacking in that area it’s time to put some effort into getting a glow.
 Here’s how to do it: mix up the types and heights of the light sources in your room.
 See if you can get away with never using that ugly overhead at all.

-Try a floor lamp in a corner, table lamps next to your sofa or even a candle or two for extra mood lighting.
+Try a floor lamp in a corner, table lamps next to your sofa, or a candle or two for extra mood lighting.

 Have one of those multi-armed floor lamps from your college days?
 Try my favorite trick and repurpose it by aiming one or two of the heads up a wall.
 It will add a nice ambient glow without shining directly in your face.